 All Teachers College students receive a UNI and TC Gmail address.
 Items are generated within a few days after enrollment deposit is received and processed.
 All TC students should be utilizing their University-affiliated Gmail account for course and administrative office correspondence for security and privacy purposes.

-Registration for new summer and fall students will be available on May 7.
-Please note that academic programs may require advisement prior to enrollment.
+Registration for new summer and fall students will be available on May 6.
+Please note, that academic programs may require advisement prior to enrollment.

-Programs are reaching out to new TC students either with advisement information.
+Programs are reaching out to new students directly with advisement information.
 If you have not received information, students are encouraged to contact their Academic Program directly.

 The University ID Card is your passport to Teachers College and Columbia University (main campus).
-It grants you access to the libraries and other buildings as appropriate, and borrowing privileges at the libraries, allows you to purchase services at various locations through Columbia University Flex Program, accepted flex locations and enables students to take advantages of various cultural discount programs in New York City.
+It grants you access to the libraries and other buildings as appropriate, borrowing privileges at the libraries, allows you to purchase services at various locations through Columbia University Flex Program, and is accepted at flex locations and enabling students to take advantages of various cultural discount programs in New York City.
 TC students can use their University Card to participate in TC Dollars, which enables you to tax free dining at TC.

 The back of each ID card lists the cardholder's role (Student, Employee, Officer, Visitor, Library Member, Retiree, Service Tech, Alumni, Member) and the associated institution (TC, CU, BC, UTS).
 Cardholders can have multiple institutions and roles on a single card.